 Waking to urinate during the night impacts the quality and quantity of your sleep.
 Not only may it prevent you from reaching stage 3 of sleep, which is a period of deep sleep where your body conducts maintenance and repair, but waking to urinate may also turn into a sleepless and restless hour or two while you struggle to return to sleep.

-Additional symptoms of overactive bladder in men include the inability to completely empty the bladder while urinating.
+Additional symptoms of OAB in men include the inability to completely empty the bladder while urinating.
 This may be caused by an enlarged prostate.

-Additional symptoms of an overactive bladder in women include the release of urine (leaking) due to unpredictable, uncontrollable urges to urinate.
+Additional symptoms of OAB in women include the release of urine (leaking) due to unpredictable, uncontrollable urges to urinate.

 If you’re experiencing symptoms not mentioned above, they may be caused by OAB or a separate issue.
 To discuss your symptoms with the experts at Florida Urology, schedule an appointment below.

 What conditions may be contributing to your symptoms?

 Your symptoms may worsen due to an existing condition separate from your OAB.
 If you have or have had any of the following conditions, you may experience an increase in severity in your symptoms: